-The European Association of Fellows in Wound Healing (EAFWH) society was founded on the 5 September 2017.
+The European Association of Fellows in Wound Healing (EAFWH) is a non-profit international and interdisciplinary society for physicians and residents in medicine, who are active in the field of „management of acute and chronic wounds“.
+The society was founded on the 5 September 2017.

-It is a European non-profit society, which offers MDs in all European countries the education to become Fellow in Wound Healing according to the European training regulations of the UEMS Thematic Federation Wound Healing.
-This makes the EAFWH unique in Europe.
-If wound healing in Europe in the future becomes an official medical specialisation by EU law the EAFWH fulfils all requirements to offer this specialisation to the medical community.
+The EAFWH offers physicians the opportunity to become Fellow in Wound Healing according to the UEMS approved European Training Requirements.
+This makes the EAFWH unique in Europe, and if wound healing in Europe in the future becomes an official medical specialisation by EU law the EAFWH fulfils all requirements to offer this specialisation to the medical community.

 Aim and Objectives of the Society